cjimti/mk/_posts/2018-07-18-post-json-elasticsearch-kubernetes.md

 ![](/images/content/txn2/rxtx-rtbeat.png)

 I use [rxtx] to store-and-forward data to [rtBeat] which publishes it into Elasticsearch.
-This process of store-and-forward is simple message queue that can function independently or as a first layer of buffering to larger message queue applications.
+This process of store-and-forward achieved through a batching message queue that can function independently or as a first layer of buffering to larger message queue applications.

 Using [rxtx] with [rtBeat] you can achieve high performance, highly available service for accepting JSON POST data and delivering it to Elasticsearch. [rxtx] collects post data, writes it to a local [bbolt] database and sends batches on an interval to rtBeat. [rtBeat] processes the batches of POSTed JSON data and publishes them as events into Elasticsearch. [rtBeat] is an Elastic [beat] and can publish simultaneously to [elasticsearch], [logstash], [kafka] and [redis].